top of page

 g) Complete the entry form online at www.maidstonelitfest.org and upload the file.

-i) The deadline is final and submissions must be received by 30 June 2024 at 5pm.
+h) The deadline is final and submissions must be received by midnight on Friday 25 July 2025.

 Class entries